gehad-abdulaziz/gehad-abdulaziz/README.md

     def philosophy(self):
         return "I don't just build models that answer — I build systems that know when NOT to."

-    def currently_building(self):
-        return "AraCheck: a bilingual medical RAG assistant that escalates only when it's unsure."

 me = NLPEngineer()
 print(me.philosophy())